Marcos-C7/Auction-algorithm/README.md

 ```
 3,3,[2,0,32,1,54],[1,2,12],[2,2,30,1,25]
 ```
-just for inlustration purposes we enclosed each adjacency list in square brackets.
+just for ilustration purposes we enclosed each adjacency list in square brackets.
 Remember that all the values must be written in
 Big-Endian order.

 ### About the interface